 Perhaps you’ve observed that the tires on your Toyota are growing bald, but you want to get more miles out of them before buying a new set.
 Many Lake Park customers have asked us, “How do I check tire tread wear?”
-Learn how to check tire tread depth and learn what is a safe amount of tire tread here with Earl Stewart Toyota of North Palm Beach.
+Learn how to check tire tread depth and learn what is a safe amount of tire tread here with Earl Stewart Toyota.
 We are your premier tire resource and always happy to help, so contact us today!

 If you’ve ever asked someone, “How do I check tire tread wear?” keep reading.
 You can use a penny to check your Toyota tire tread depth or even use a ruler if you don’t have a penny.
 Once you have a penny handy, do the following:

-If you have questions on tire care for your car, contact the Earl Stewart Toyota of North Palm Beach service center near West Palm Beach.
+If you have questions on tire care for your car, contact the Earl Stewart Toyota service center near West Palm Beach.
 Here are some additional tips that will help keep your Toyota tires in top condition on Palm Beach Gardens roads:

-Now that you know the answer to the question, “How do I check tire tread wear?” and how to check tire tread depth, if you need auto care, contact Earl Stewart Toyota of North Palm Beach.
+Now that you know the answer to the question, “How do I check tire tread wear?” and how to check tire tread depth, if you need auto care, contact Earl Stewart Toyota.
 Our professional service center team is always at your service.
 From new tires to oil changes and auto maintenance needs to Toyota OEM parts and accessories, we’re happy to help.
 Reach out to us today.